 Capped Income Drawdown.
 Capped Income Drawdown is an option to draw an income for life from the SSAS, within an annual limit, without having to purchase an annuity.
 Capped Income Drawdown can commence from the age of 55, but must have commenced prior to April 2015.
 Capped Income Drawdown allows a pension to be paid up to a maximum amount every year: see the Capped Income Drawdown calculator on our website to determine how much can be drawn.
 The maximum income limits will be reviewed every three years before the age of 75 and annually after the age of 75.
 There is no minimum income limit, and the member can choose not to draw any income at all, if desired.
 Capped Income Drawdown is NOT an available option for people drawing retirement benefits for the first time after April 2015.
 A Capped Drawdown Fund can be converted to a Flexi-Access Drawdown Fund in order to be able to make unrestricted pension withdrawals from the fund (subject to income tax).
 Anyone who has partially crystallised their funds before April 2015 and is receiving Capped Income Drawdown from the crystallised portion of their fund can crystallise the balance of their fund post April 2015 to pay Capped Income Drawdown if they wish.
-Drawing via Capped Income Drawdown allows your annual allowance to remain at £60,000 tax year 2023-2024 (formerly £40,000 tax year 2022-2023).
+Drawing via Capped Income Drawdown allows your annual allowance to remain at £60,000 tax year 2024-2025.

 • Flexi-Access Drawdown.
 You can take as little or as much income as required.
 You pay marginal rate tax on all withdrawals.
-No calculations are required (except at age 75, when a Lifetime Allowance Test is required, tax year 2023-2024, expected to be abolished in future Finance Bill for tax year 2024-2025).
+No calculations are required.
 No review dates are required for assets as is the case with Capped Income Drawdown.
-A tax-free lump sum of 25% of the member's accumulated fund can be paid, subject to not exceeding the new monetary cap of £268,275 from all pension sources.
+A tax-free lump sum of 25% of the member's accumulated fund can be paid, subject to not exceeding the LSA of £268,275 from all pension sources.
 The balance of the fund becomes a Flexi-Access Drawdown Fund.
 There are no restrictions on the amount or frequency of withdrawals that can be made from the Flexi-Access Drawdown Fund.
 Income tax at the member's marginal rate is payable on Flexi-Access withdrawals.
 Those receiving the current Capped Income Drawdown (see above) can convert to Flexi-Access Drawdown should they wish (for example, if they want to receive withdrawals in excess of their maximum Capped Income Drawdown).
 Those with Flexible Drawdown Funds prior to April 2015 will automatically become Flexi- Access Drawdown Funds.
-Please note that if you take Flexi-Access Drawdown your annual allowance reduces to £10,000 tax year 2023-2024 (formerly £4,000 tax year 2022-2023).
+Please note that if you take Flexi-Access Drawdown your annual allowance reduces to £10,000 tax year 2024-2025.